Posted on:

 Although the Scribble tool is very useful, nothing is perfect.
 There are a few limitations that you must know:

-- No pressure sensitivity (line thickness stays uniform throughout)
+- No pressure sensitivity; line thickness stays uniform

-- No eraser tool within Scribble (use Ctrl+Z or Cmd+Z on Mac to undo)
+- No eraser inside Scribble; use Ctrl+Z or Cmd+Z to undo

 - Drawings can't be exported as separate files